Gold Mine Tours

 Rand revolt – 1922 – When war came to Johannesburg’s streets and changed the course of South Africa’s history.
 22000 gold and coal miners in open revolt against the State.
 Martial law with bombs and shells raining down on Johannesburg suburbs of Fordsburg, Jeppe, Brixton, Ferreirastown and Vrededorp.

-The Greater Johannesburg Highveld, a fragmented landscape of gold mine shafts, head gears, dams, blue gum forests and strangely shaped mountains, Johannesburg's distinctive mine dumps, spread across the south of Johannesburg, from the West to the East.
-At the base of these mine dumps, lie the slimes dams, manmade lakes created by water pumped from the gold mines.
+The Greater Johannesburg Highveld, a fragmented landscape of gold mine shafts, head gears, dams, blue gum forests and strangely shaped mountains, Johannesburg’s distinctive mine dumps, spread across the south of Johannesburg, from the West to the East.
+At the base of these mine dumps, lie the slime’s dams.
+Man Made “lakes” used in the processing of the gold.

 The deepest gold mines in the world – approximately 4000 metres below the surface.